rshad/AVL-Tree-in-C-/README.md

-# AVL-Tree-in-C-Plus-Plus
+# AVL Tree implementation in C++

 #### Description:
-Programming the different functionalities of AVL tree in C++, so I can demonstrate the correct understanding of AVL functions
+Implements the different functionalities of AVL tree in C++.
+This project is the result of an academic course in my BSc degree studies.